chauxvive/100-days-of-code/log.md

 * Podcasts: Indie Hackers - Free Code Camp, CodePen Radio- Trends
 * still fighting with FCC use the map Method but finally getting it.
 Passing all but one test, sending it to StackExchange for aid.
 * started FCC implement map on a prototype

+ **June 16th worth (final 1/2 hour)**
 * back to VMWare to work on something that doesn't make me want to throw things(I hope)

+**June 17th worth - last makeup day**

 **Thoughts**: Trapped dealing with family things most of today.
 I have to cut out/say no to social time when it gets in the way of code (I did not invite any of these folks but was still stuck entertaining.)
 I had literally ONE really great, productive day all week.
 That's not going to work!
 Had a talk with husband about it.
 We still have a dinner party tonight :( Just like I had to explain that when I'm working, I need to focus and can't really chat, today I had to explain that I'm really not getting the undistracted time when I need it.
 Working from home is its own unique set of challenges.
 Since it's 4 and I just got in the door, I explained I couldn't do any prep for tonight because I had to code.
 I'm lucky he understands.
 We try to have each other's back.
 - I really should start doing more blogging or maybe podcasting work.
 I do really like talking to people.
 -Love WakaTime because it helps keep me honest.
+Using the pomodoro clock keeps me from tangenting away too, keeps the pressure on.

 **Links to work:**
 1. [Free Code Camp](https://www.freecodecamp.org/portfolio/chauxvive)